Please click here to find out more about new Photo ID voting requirements.

-Here is a diagram and some important information about your Voter Registration Certificate (please note current Certificates are BLUE):
+Here is a diagram and some important information about your Voter Registration Certificate:

-3. Valid beginning January 1, 2016 and expiring December 31, 2017.
-Upon expiration, new certificates are automatically mailed to voters with active registrations.
+3. Upon expiration, new certificates are automatically mailed to voters with active registrations.

 4. Residence Address – Your name and address of residence as provided when you registered to vote.
-Your precinct is based upon this address.
+Your voting precinct and districts are based upon this address.

 5. Please sign your certificate upon receipt.

 6. When voting in a primary election, you must state the party you would like to receive a ballot from.
 Your selection will then be indicated in this space.
 This also helps ensure you will receive a ballot from the same party should a runoff election be required.
 If you did not vote in the initial primary, but would like to vote in a subsequent runoff, you will be able to make your party selection at that time.

 7. These are the districts in which you reside.